cheran-senthil/Video-Search-Engine/README.md

 ## Update

-This repository will be archived soon.
+This repository is archived.

-A similar video search engine with improved functionality is currently under construction.
+A similar video search engine with improved functionality is available at https://github.com/Cheran-Senthil/eTube.